dramagods/docker-workshop/README.md

 Preparations:

 * Install Docker
-* Clone this repo: `git clone https://github.com/harbur/docker-workshop` (Some code examples require files located here)
+* Clone this repo: `git clone https://github.com/dramagods/docker-workshop` (Some code examples require files located here)
 * Warm-up the images:

 ```
+docker pull tomcat:8
+docker pull elk
+docker pull redis
+docker pull java:7-jre
 docker pull ubuntu
 docker pull nginx
 ```

 Assumptions:

-* During workshop the following ports are used `4000-4010`.
+* During workshop the following ports are used `4000-4010`, 5000, 5601, 8080 and 9200.
 If they are not available on your machine, adjust the CLI commands accordingly.

 # CLI Basics